cmakelib/cmakelib/README.md

 There are examples for each modules in [example] directory.

+### CMake-lib components

+Each component has own git repository in form `cmakelib-component-<component_name>`.

+The `master` branch of the given component is always used.

+List of CMake-lib compoents

+- [CMLIB_STORAGE] - effectively track build resources,
+- [CMDEF] - defined build environment,

 ## Installation

 ### Prerequisites

 - CMake >=3.16 installed and registered in PATH env. variable
 - 7Zip installed and bin/ directory of 7zip registered in PATH env. variable
-    - Without 7Zip cmakelib `ARCHIVE` functionality will not work - no arcives can be tracked by cmakelib
+    - Without 7Zip cmakelib `ARCHIVE` functionality will not work - no archives can be tracked by cmakelib
 - Git installed and bin/ directory of git registered in PATH env. variable

 ### Library install

-It's intended that the user has only one instance of library but it's possible use `cmakelib` as submodule.
+It's intended that the user has only one, global instance of library but it's possible use `cmakelib` as submodule but it's not recommanded.

 #### Global install